Table of Contents[Hide][Show]

 Stock made from leftover lobster shells is the perfect base for all of your gourmet seafood soup recipes.
 I find it mind boggling that many lobster bisque recipes use clam juice and chicken stock as the base instead of … wait for it … actual lobster stock!
 Just goes to show that even chefs sometimes don’t consider it!

-Besides a soup base, lobster stock is delicious on its own too.
+Besides the perfect soup base for dishes such as conch chowder, lobster stock is delicious on its own too.
 Lightly season for a satisfying cup of sippin’ broth.

 So the next time lobster tails go on sale at your local fish market, remember to make a pot of lobster broth with the shells leftover from your gourmet dinner!